hasura/graphql-engine/docs/graphql/core/api-reference/metadata-api/inherited-roles.rst

 Introduction
 ------------

-Inherited roles allow you to create a role which inherits permissions from other non-inherited roles.
+Inherited roles allow you to create a role which inherits permissions from other existing roles.

 .. admonition:: Supported from